mcanavar97/Netflix-Clone/README.md

 # Netflix-Clone
-In this project, a great website was created using html and css.
+In this project, a great netflix clone website was created using html and css.
 Aesthetic Design: An eye-catching header and user-friendly interface.
 Responsive design.